pudiparthi-srivani/git-command-showcase-/README.md

 git add .

-this command is used to add all files to staging
+this command is used to add all files to staging from working area before commiting

+-Commit Changes

+git commit -m "message"

+this command is used to commit the file from staging to commit area

+-Push Changes

+git push

+this command is used to uploads local commits to the remote repository.

+-Pull Latest Changes

+git pull

+this is command used to downloads and merges the latest changes from the remote repository.which is fetch+merge

+-Create Branch

+git checkout -b branch-name

+Creates a new branch and switches to it.

+-Git Stash

+git stash

+Temporarily saves uncommitted changes for later use.It pause the work.